|

 common.
 T. Rubrum lesions extend to the buttocks, the lower back and the

+abdomen.
 T. interdigitale -

 infections may be vesicular and inflammatory.